Quantitative Chemical Analysis

 Elemental Analysis, Trace Analysis & More

 Quantitative chemical analysis is performed to accurately determine the concentration, amount or percentage of one or more elements in a test sample.
-This technique, along with qualitative analysis, provides information on what and how much of each element is present in a sample for a complete elemental analysis.
-Quantitative chemical analysis can determine the alloy composition of raw materials, verify conformance to a specification or help with an investigation into a manufacturing problem or product failure when evaluating foreign materials or contaminants that affect material performance.
+This technique, along with qualitative analysis, provides information on what type and how much of each element is present in a sample for a complete elemental analysis.

-Laboratory Testing Inc. has the capabilities to provide quantitative and, in some cases, semi-quantitative results for liquid and solid samples using a variety of elemental analysis and trace analysis methods:
+Laboratory Testing Inc. has the capabilities to provide quantitative and, in some cases, semi-quantitative results for liquid and solid samples using a variety of elemental analysis methods:

 - Atomic Emission Spectroscopy (AES)